 I didn’t want to go back to the rural idyll.
 Not to preach and not to spend my time there.
 Although, if asked where I would rather live, I would have said out on the country for the days I don’t want anything to happen.
 At all the others I preferred the graffiti at the apartments over the rose gardens of the houses.
 The plants have to be cared for, but the lettering will find you everywhere.

 People were always awake here, too.
 In the rural village, the street lights went out at 10 pm.
-It was dark on the paths, but less likely there was no reason to be scarred.
+It was dark on the paths, but less likely there was no reason to be scared.
 Hardly anyone needed the light there.
 They run around the clock in the big city.
 It was so funny when I thought about that on average someone was raped here every night.
 Under the lights of the lanterns.
 Lights everywhere, but still not enough to stop the darkness.
 Of course, I knew that hardly anyone was raped on the open streets.
 Still, I took all of the absurdity with a sense of humor, maybe because I knew nobody who got raped; neither did I rap women myself.
 I lacked the perfidious fetish or the insane resentment necessary, that one had to cherish in order not to want the female body to move in the lust of the act.
 Does it sound weird, that I still get why people have done it?
 That I can have empathy with a rapist; immersive myself in his mindset?

 Whatever, maybe I am just a bad person, after all, my first crime though was no rape.
 On top of my list was a simple afternoon of drug dealing.
 Nothing great or exciting.
 We picked the product up from point A, bought it there cheaply, brought it to point B and sold it there expensive.
 “Super easy”, said Ätz and he was right because our customers willingly joined us at point B. Not a lot of markets had that inherent luxury, where the product was a brain picked, dopamine inducing necessity.
 Like with Sneaker Collectors or Supreme Followers, or Apple Addicts.
 Small Steps in Quality.
-After the first market entering barriers, the applied marketing worked.
+After the first market entry barriers, the applied marketing worked.
 Minimum effort with maximum profit.
 I waited down in the yard as Ätz picked the weed up.
 He went up to an apartment in stairwell 3 to get it.
 Before he left, he had given me instructions.

 “If I’m not there in 20 minutes, call Miro”